dmbarbour/wikilon/docs/AwelonLang.md

         c w     =>  c           copies are equivalent [0 S]   =>  1           by definition of 1

 Performing such rewrites can improve performance and aesthetics.
 For example, logically rewriting the `z` symbol after fixpoint so we don't ever see the expanded `[[c] a [(/3) c i] b b w i](/3) c i` is convenient for both machine performance and for human observers.

-A runtime may perform rewrite optimizations at its own discretion if they are provably valid.
-We may also accept rewrite rules, via some convention, from a dictionary.
-In that case, burden of proof is shifted to the dictionary developers.
-Also, while rewrites tend in practice to be ad-hoc and fragile, annotation `[F](rwopt)` may help by providing explicit control of staging and enabling application of rewrites to programs constructed at runtime.

-## Staged Evaluation

-Staged programs are designed to process information in multiple distinct phases or stages.
-The goal is to improve performance through *deep* partial evaluations with available information.
-For robust staged computing, we must model stages explicitly.
-But as simple optimizer pass, we might express an intention for staged evaluation with `[function](stage)`.
-A viable implementation:
+We aren't limited to local pattern-matching rewrites, however.
+There are robust techniques that usually have good results.
+For example, partial evaluation in Awelon is usually limited by the inability to represent partial values.
+But evaluating with 'free' variables like in lambda calculus can do the job:

-* assuming words `A B C ..` are undefined and unused
+* assuming words `A B C` are undefined and unused
-* evaluate `..[C][B][A]function` as much as possible
+* evaluate `[C][B][A]function` as far as possible
-* rewrite expression to extract `A B C ..` arguments
+* rewrite expression to extract `A B C` arguments

-That is, we perform evaluation with undefined 'future' values.
-This enables ad-hoc data plumbing to proceed, and supports construction and propagation of 'partial' values like `[[A] foo]`.
-Essentially, this gives us a lambda-calculus like ability to evaluate with free variables.
-The burden of complexity is shifted to the 'extract argument' step, but that can be performed by a simple reflective algorithm:
+These free variables accumulate information as they propagate through a program.
+By representing free variables with undefined words, we essentially get behavior equivalent to partial evaluation of a lambda-calculus term.
+The argument extraction logic is a simple reflective rewrite:

         T(X,E) - extract X from E such that:
             T(X,E) does not contain X